twischer/vim-config/README.md

 Ctrl+R					Wiederherstellen

 G			Zur letzten Zeile springen
+0               To first character in the line
 $			Zum letzten Zeichen springen gg			Zur ersten Zeile
 NG			Zu Zeile N springen
+)               Sentence forward
+(               Sentence backwards
+}               Paragraph forward
+{               Paragraph backwards

+o               Insert a new line below the current line and go to INSERT mode O               Insert a new line above the current line and go to INSERT mode x               Delete character under the cursor
+X               Delete character left of the cursor dd              Delete current line dw              Delete current word
-yy or Y 		to copy the line
-p 			to paste the copied or deleted text after the current line P 			to paste the copied or deleted text before the current line
+D               Delete to the end of the line yy or Y 		to copy the line p 			to paste the copied or deleted text after the current line P 			to paste the copied or deleted text before the current line